Does Donald Trump understand the Constitution? | The Tylt

 Does Donald Trump understand the Constitution?

 Donald Trump floated the idea of getting rid of birthright citizenship during an interview with Axios.
 According to Trump, his administration would abolish the right for non-citizens and unauthorized immigrants.
-After the Axios journalist pushed him on the legitimacy of undoing a constitutional amendment with a presidential order, Trump doubled down on his claim.
+After the Axios journalist pushed him on the legitimacy of undoing a constitutional amendment with a president order, Trump doubled down on his claim.

 Trump told "Axios on HBO" that he has run the idea of ending birthright citizenship by his counsel and plans to proceed with the highly controversial move, which certainly will face legal challenges.